 The RF lens mount that features here is Canon's third EOS lens mount in recent years.
 The EF-S provided for Canon's DSLR cameras, while the EF-M was designed specifically for the smaller EOS M mirrorless models.
 The RF, however, is the company's first full-frame mount since the launch of the original EF back in 1987.
 This is a massive move, hence there being fewer lenses available – although there are already 10 high-end optics, which is good going considering the short time-frame.
 With such an investment, a series of cameras was always on the cards.

-Canon's response?
-Sew the stepping stones in 2019 and introduce a lower-spec camera, the EOS RP, with a more DSLR-like layout, in a bid to entice would-be DSLR purchasers over to its mirrorless format.
+The RP is a scaled back and more affordable camera than the R. Sewing the stepping stones to introduce a lower-spec camera, its more DSLR-like layout is a bid to entice would-be DSLR purchasers over to the mirrorless format.
 It's cheaper, lighter and will be more familiar for many users – but has Canon lost the plot in what it is trying to do with mirrorless?

 - 0.39-inch, 2.36m-dot OLED viewfinder (0.7x mag)

 - HDMI, USB, mic & headphone ports

 - Wi-Fi and Bluetooth support

 - Dedicated mode dial

 The RP does have a slimmed down spec sheet compared to the R, though not as slimmed as you might expect for its price.
 The camera also borrows from the EOS 6D MkII for its sensor, which is a good thing, and from the M-series for its battery, which is less of a good thing.